Towards Hodge Theoretic Characterizations of 2d Rational SCFTs: Appendix: Additional notation and background

 \begin{notn} Let $(V_\Q,h)$ be a pure rational Hodge structure.
 Then

 We call it {\it the endomorphism algebra}, and its elements {\it endomorphisms} in this article.
-We should refer to those elements as Hodge-structure-preserving endomorphisms of the vector space $V_\Q$ for a general $(V_\Q,h)$; when we deal with the cohomology groups of an abelian surface, however, such Hodge-structure-preserving endomorphisms originate from the group-law preserving morphisms of an abelian variety to itself.
-So, for this reason, it is not too bad to use the word that does not sound right. \end{notn}
+We should refer to those elements as Hodge-structure-preserving endomorphisms of the vector space $V_\Q$ for a general $(V_\Q,h)$; when we deal with the 1st cohomology groups of an abelian variety, however, such Hodge-structure-preserving endomorphisms originate from the group-law preserving morphisms of an abelian variety to itself.
+So, for this reason, it is not too bad to use the word that does not sound right (certainly not right especially for various simple components of $H^{k>1}(T^{2n};\Q)$). \end{notn}